How to Train Your Dragon (novel series): How to Break a Dragon's Heart (2009)

 Hiccup goes back into his cage just as the feeding of "the Beast" begins.
-Hiccup realizes that "the Beast" is actually Furious.
-Hiccup frees Furious and together, they free the thirteen fiancés.
-Furious sets fire to the Berserk woods and tells Hiccup that a year after he leaves the Archipelago, he shall return to destroy the humans along with a dragon army.
+Hiccup realizes that "the Beast" is actually the ancient Furious, who Grimbeard imprisoned underground after killing Hiccup II.
+Hiccup promises to free Furious if he swears to help him escape and to not harm any humans, with Furious swearing on his heart to agree.
+Together, they free the thirteen fiancés.
+However, Furious sets fire to the Berserk woods and reveals he only swore on the half of his heart that loved Hiccup II, and tells Hiccup that a year after he leaves the Archipelago, he shall return to destroy the humans along with a dragon army.
 Hiccup, Camicazi, Fishlegs, Toothless, and their dragons return to Berk along with the honey.
-Humongous bring his five pots of honey to UG's room and goes on his honeymoon with Tantrum.
+Humungous brings the five pots of honey to UG's room and goes on his honeymoon with Tantrum.